 ‘Hey, do you think (insert A-list film star) would be interested?’ and ‘wouldn’t (A-list rap star) be a great music choice for this?’.

-The ad is forgotten within 3 months.
+The ad is forgotten in 3 months.

 (c) Luvvy creatives and commercial clients